 Most women present with hematuria and obstructive voiding symptoms or urinary retention.
 Most have a history of urinary frequency or urethral syndrome (hypersensitivity of the pelvic floor muscles).
 Most men present with symptoms of urethral stricture; only a few present with hematuria or a bloody discharge.
 Sometimes if the tumor is advanced, a mass is felt.

 For superficial or minimally invasive distal tumors in the anterior urethra, treatment is with surgical excision, radiation therapy (interstitial or a combination of interstitial and external beam), fulguration, or laser ablation.
-Larger and more deeply invasive anterior tumors and proximal tumors in the posterior urethra require multimodal therapy with radical surgery and urinary diversion, usually in combination with radiation therapy.
+Larger and more deeply invasive anterior tumors and proximal tumors in the posterior urethra require multimodal therapy with radical surgery and urinary diversion, usually in combination with chemotherapy and radiation therapy.
 Surgery includes bilateral pelvic and sometimes inguinal lymph node dissection, often with removal of part of the symphysis pubis and inferior pubic rami.
-The value of chemotherapy, which is sometimes used, has not been established.